Psage001/meal_app/README.md

 _Screenshot of the filter bar showing options like vegetarian, vegan, gluten-free, etc., and how it integrates with the burger menu._
 ![Filter Bar Screenshot](navigation_images/Screenshot_2024-10-11_101117.jpg)
 ![Settings Burger Menu Screenshot](navigation_images/Screenshot_2024-10-11_101135.jpg)

 ---

-## **Technical Overview** 🛠️

-- **Framework**: Flutter (Dart)
-- **State Management**: `setState()` is used for managing basic UI states and updating the user’s meal selections and filter preferences.
-- **Navigation**: Named routes are used for transitioning between the Home, Meal Details, and Favorites screens.
-- **Filter Logic**: The filter bar is integrated into the `settings_screen.dart`, which stores the user's filter preferences locally.
-- **Responsive Layout**: Uses Flutter’s responsive layout design to ensure compatibility with different screen sizes and orientations.

----